mdangnguyen/mdangnguyen.github.io/README.md

 6. Select "Create repository" to finalize your creation.

 #### Step 3: Uploading your resume to GitHub
 1. On your repository page, select "uploading an existing file".
+   * If you already have some files in your repository, select the "Upload files" button instead.
 2. Select your `index.md` file.
 3. Select "Commit Changes".